 Best microSD card for cameras

-Where write speed really comes into play is recording video.
-You need a card with great specs, so pay attention to video class, which measures the minimum levels of write speed for recording video, and Ultra High speed class, which tells you what type of video, HD or UHD, the card can handle.
-Video class is marked with a V on the front of the card and ranges from V6 to V90.
-Palma says V30 should be sufficient for shooting ultra-high-definition 4K video.
-Ultra High Speed class is a number inside a U on the front of the card.
-A U1 card should be able to handle 1080p recording without any issues, but if you want to record 4K, get a U3 card like this one.
-The Verge likes this PNY 512 GB Pro Elite microSD card, which has up to 100 MB/s read speed and a 90 MB/s write speed, so it can always keep up.
+Where write speed really comes into play is when you’re recording video.
+That’s also when you’ll want to pay attention to the video class, which measures the minimum levels of write speed for recording video.
+The video class on a microSD card can range from V6 to V90; Palma says V30, like this PNY microSD card has, should be sufficient for shooting ultrahigh-definition 4K video.
+It should also have the ultra-high-speed class designation, which tells you what type of video, HD or UHD, the card can handle.
+Ultra-high-speed class is a number inside a U on the front of the card.
+A U1 card should be able to handle 1080p recording without any issues, but if you want to record 4K, get a U3 card like the PNY Pro Elite, which comes recommended by the Verge.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.